developeregrem/fewohbee/README.md

 The guesthouse administration tool is a PHP project based on the amazing PHP framework Symfony in Version 4.
 Small guesthouses or accommodations usually manage their rooms or apartments the old way by using a pen and a sheet of paper or using a spreadsheet.
 The goal of this open-source tool is to help smaller accommodations to replace the hand written approach to manage rooms, to improve productivity by combining all information which, finally, ends in a time reduction to manage the guesthouse.

+*For a detailed documentation please refer to the [Wiki](https://github.com/developeregrem/pve/wiki).*

 ## Features